StudySmarter - The all-in-one study app.

 It's crucial to understand that virtualization forms the foundation for cloud computing.
 Without virtualization, cloud services wouldn't be able to provide scalability and flexibility, nor would they be able to provide cost-effective 'pay-as-you-go' models.

-Cloud virtualization is a process where a public cloud service provider makes resources, such as applications and storage, available over the internet.
-In this process, a virtual machine is created on the host's server but made accessible over the internet.
-It allows for sharing of a host's physical resources among many users.
+- Cloud Virtualization: This occurs most commonly in a public cloud service model, where a virtual machine is created on the host's server but made available over the Internet.
+It allows for the sharing of a host's physical resources among many users.